 02 Oct Texting Posture Amounts to Carrying Bowling Balls on the Neck!

 Ground-breaking research helps explain the negative effects of consistently looking down at a smartphone.
+Texting posture is a growing topic in the world today.
 Computers and cell phones play a significant role in every industrialized nation.
-A survey from 2015 revealed that 53% of people listed their cell phone as the most valuable item they would save during a house fire.
+A survey from 2015 revealed that 53% of people listed their cell phones as the most valuable item they would save during a house fire.
 The current state of cell phone usage comes with a new set of disease risks to the user.

 Extended use of a cell phone with the head in forward flexion creates a variety of unwanted health challenges.
 Doctors have even created terminology for new conditions and diagnoses specific to this growing epidemic, particularly in younger populations.